michael7070653/Huji-C-CPP/ex3b/README.md

    ```bash
    ./tweets_generator
    ```
    This will generate tweets based on the dataset in `justdoit_tweets.txt`.
+   You can replace the dataset with your own file and modify the corresponding input functions to suit your needs.

 2. (Optional) Play Snakes and Ladders:
    ```bash
    ./snakes_and_ladders
    ```
+   The game logic can be extended or modified for different board setups and rules.

 ---